ryujittt/trendlines/README.md

 # Functionality

-Uses polynomial fitting to derive a "smart" trendline from the top 3 high-volume candles.
+Uses polynomial fitting to derive a "smart" trendline from the top 3 high-volume candles. high-volume candles are  doji candles wich represents a struggle or standoff between buyers and sellers characterized by high volume exchanged.
 The trend must balance between the support and resistance lines.
 A breakout may indicate the presence of new influencing factors.

 Calculates deviation to estimate potential support/resistance zones.